Ajith Kumar: Other works

-In the late 1990s, Ajith began his own film distribution company called Circuit 9000.
+In the late 1990s, Kumar began his own film distribution company called Circuit 9000.
 In 1998, he announced that he would close the business and refrain from producing, distributing or directing films in the future.

-Ajith created the non-profit organisation "Mohini-Mani Foundation", named after his parents, in order to promote self-hygiene and civic consciousness and to help ease the problems of urban sprawl.
+Kumar created the non-profit organisation Mohini-Mani Foundation, named after his parents, in order to promote self-hygiene and civic consciousness and to help ease the problems of urban sprawl.

-In 2004, Ajith was signed as Nescafe's brand ambassador in Tamil Nadu.
+In 2004, Kumar was signed as Nescafe's brand ambassador in Tamil Nadu.
 He has since limited his appearance to the silver screen by not appearing in or promoting any commercials.

-Ajith is passionate about UAVs and drones.
-Recently he was appointed as the test pilot and UAV system advisor by Madras Institute of Technology for Medical Express-2018 UAV Challenge.
+Kumar is passionate about UAVs and drones.
+Recently, he was appointed as the test pilot and UAV system advisor by Madras Institute of Technology for Medical Express-2018 UAV Challenge.

-In November 2023, Ajith started 'Venus Motorcycle Tours', a motorcycle touring agency.
+In November 2023, Kumar started Venus Motorcycle Tours, a motorcycle touring agency.

-Racing career
+Motorsport

-Besides his acting career, Ajith is also an occasional racing driver, competing in circuits around India in places such as Mumbai, Chennai and Delhi.
+Besides his acting career, Kumar is also an occasional racing driver, competing in circuits around India in places such as Mumbai, Chennai and Delhi.
 He is one among very few Indians to race in the International arena and in FIA championships.
 He has also been abroad for various races, including Germany and Malaysia.
 He drove in the 2003 Formula Asia BMW Championships.
 He raced in the 2010 Formula 2 Championship along with two other Indians, Armaan Ebrahim and Parthiva Sureshwaren.